-These baked quesadillas are so easy to make and are an adorably perfect Halloween lunch.
+These baked Halloween quesadillas are so easy to make and are an adorably perfect spooky party food.

 Because they are baked in the oven, you can make a large batch at once.
 This makes it the ultimate Halloween party appetizer.